section-engineering-education/engineering-education/content/articles/how-to-ground-truth-label-your-datasets-for-creating-autonomous-driving-systems-using-matlab-ground-truth-app/index.md

 Now let's begin with that of `vehicle` then click `ok`.
 Note that you can label your data before defining the ROI.

-Also, this App has a workspace shown below where all your label is stored, and you can see them.
+Also, this app has a workspace shown below where all your label is stored, and you can see them.

 ![workspace](/engineering-education/how-to-ground-truth-label-your-datasets-for-creating-autonomous-driving-systems-using-matlab-ground-truth-app
 /ground5.png)